IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 ## Setup

 - Molang folder in your resource pack or behavior pack (*`[BP/RP]`*`\molang`) with Molang files in it.
-- Any addon file to insert Molang code into.
+- Any addon file to insert molang code into.

 ## Dependencies